 - You’ve had a crush on a fellow student for months and somehow that crush ends up being revealed at a class meeting.
 Yet it turns out okay and you find out they have a crush on you, too.

-For those reluctant writers or non-writers, we suggest you use the time-tested favorite writing prompts.
+For those reluctant writers or non-writers in any grade, I suggest you use the time-tested favorite writing prompts.
 They are simple ideas that nearly every writer can answer without much effort.
 Plus, they are an excellent way to get those creative juices flowing for writers of all skill levels.

 - Favorite foods